 Lesson Plans and College Credit

-As part of their participation in the Institute, many participants are required by their districts to develop an original lesson based on historical information and teaching techniques learned during their time at the Colonial Williamsburg Teacher Institute.
+As part of their participation in the week-long Institute sessions, many participants are required by their districts to develop an original lesson based on historical information and teaching techniques learned during their time at the Colonial Williamsburg Teacher Institute.
 If you are creating a lesson, especially if you plan to submit it to meet the requirements for college credit, it should follow the lesson plan template.

 Even if you are not required to submit a lesson, we hope you will participate by sending us copies of your successful lessons, projects, pictures, and/or student samples.
 Many samples provided to us are used as examples to show to donors and other teachers what participants learn while at the Teacher Institute.

-Attending the Colonial Williamsburg Teacher Institute provides you the opportunity to apply for three hours of graduate education credit from the University of San Diego (Course Title: EDC-X759F Colonial Williamsburg (prev # EDU 592H)).
-Credit will be given for completing the online pre-course, attending all sessions, programs, and performances during the Colonial Williamsburg Teacher Institute, submitting the end-of-week project, and submitting one original lesson plan based on historical content learned while attending the Teacher Institute.
+Attending a week-long Colonial Williamsburg Teacher Institute session provides you the opportunity to apply for three hours of graduate education credit from the University of San Diego (Course Title: EDC-X759F Colonial Williamsburg (prev # EDU 592H)).
+Credit will be given for attending all sessions and programs during the Colonial Williamsburg Teacher Institute, completing the end-of-week project, and submitting one original lesson plan based on historical content learned while attending the Teacher Institute.
 Credit is only offered through the spring after completing the Institute.

 Summer 2017 attendees (Course number EDC-X759F - 005) should submit original lesson plans before December 1, 2017.